jeffhammond/blog/MPI_Needs_ABI.md

 And if I go completely nuts and use dynamic libraries, any `libparallel_math.so` I create can only be linked and loaded alongside compatible shared objects and applications.

-Finally, if I link my application against against a specific MPI implemntation, I must run the resulting application with a compatible `mpirun`.
+Finally, if I link my application against a specific MPI implementation, I must run the resulting application with a compatible `mpirun`.

 All of this would be irrelevant if everyone used the same MPI implementation, similar to how (almost) everyone uses glibc on Linux,